 To start a new backup, tap ‘+’ at the foot of the screen, then tap "Add Backup":

 Choose the data you wish to back up.
-It could be one of the prompted folders or a folder picked from a custom location:
+It can be one of the prompted folders, else scroll to the bottom and select "Custom" .

 If you have linked devices, you can back up your data to one of them.
 Once you pick a folder Sync will immediately offer a device from the list of available linked devices.

-If you have no linked devices, Copy and/or email the link to backup and deliver if to another device to store the share: tap 'E-mail' or 'Copy' to pick the method how the connection link will be sent.
+If you have no linked devices, Copy and/or email the link to backup and deliver if to another device to store the share.

 On a destination device, click on the link (or paste it into manual connection box) - and the backup process should begin.